 As corporate travel comes flooding back, we find ourselves in a very exciting time.
 But with that comes a great deal of work and some long hours for our employees.
 I’m always so impressed, so proud and so grateful when I see the efforts that our people go to in order to support our clients and each other.
-While there are certainly bursts of busy periods, as an HR team and a wider business, we never lose sight of the importance of helping employees to meet their optimum home and work-life balance.
+While there are certainly bursts of busy periods, as an HR team, and a wider business, we never lose sight of the importance of helping employees to meet their optimum home and work-life balance.
 The fact that there are numerous people who have been with us for 20+ years is testament to our focus on a sustainable approach to work.

 As the Global HR Director at Reed & Mackay, I am passionate about not only finding ways to provide the support that our people need, but championing our values – bringing care, fun, passion and entrepreneurial spirit into everything that we do.
-We will always work to put our employees first because we know that to deliver an extraordinary service to our clients, we need to deliver an extraordinary culture for our people.
+We will always work to put our employees first, not least because we know that to deliver an extraordinary service to our clients, we need to deliver an extraordinary culture for our people.